tdviet/fedcloudclient/docs/usage.rst

     ...

-* **"fedcloud endpoint projects --site <SITE> --oidc-access-token <ACCESS_TOKEN>"** : List of projects that the owner of the access token can have access on the given site
+* **"fedcloud endpoint projects --site <SITE> --oidc-access-token <ACCESS_TOKEN>"** : List of projects to which the owner of the access token has access at the given site

 ::